armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-identity-broker/tyk-identity-broker-configuration.md

 ### Omitting the configuration file

-Since TIB 1.3.1, you can configure an environment variable to omit the configuration file with the `TYK_IB_OMITCONFIGFILE` variable.
+From TIB v1.3.1, the environment variable `TYK_IB_OMITCONFIGFILE` is provided to allow the configuration file to be omitted (ignored) when configuring TIB.

+If set to TRUE, then TIB will ignore any provided configuration file and set its parameters according to environment variables.
+TIB will fall back to the default value for any parameters not set in an environment variable.
-This is specially useful when using Docker.
-Hence it will load the configurations via env vars and those not found will fall back to the default value.
+This is particularly useful when using Docker, as this option will ensure that TIB will load the configuration via env vars and not expect a configuration file.

 The various options for `tib.conf` file are: